 Whenever a person or group applies the labels “good” and “evil” to persons, places, or things, the effect is to curtail further understanding or insight and to avoid a clear and balanced view of things or people or ideas outside their group understanding.
 Again, history shows these terms to be consistently misused and misapplied and repeatedly misleading us into misadventures when a clearer and more balanced view might have worked toward more effective decisions.
 If there is a “good,” then it should be “good” for everyone in the long run, for the long-lasting health of our world and our solar system as an interdependent whole.
 I see no valid use of the word “evil,” and, as soon as it is used, understanding stops, things are unbalanced, and self-righteousness takes over.

-Five hundred or so 12-step programs have, in the last century, clearly demonstrated for us that the same men and women who have an immense capacity for destructive, damaging, and anti-social behavior often have a similar capacity to kind, constructive, and helpful behavior; that the labels “evil” and “good” block seeing the other side or having empathy for a different point of view.
+Five hundred or so 12-step programs have, in the last century, clearly demonstrated for us that the same men and women who have an immense capacity for destructive, damaging, and anti-social behavior often have a similar capacity for kind, constructive, and helpful behavior; that the labels “evil” and “good” block seeing the other side or having empathy for a different point of view.
 They also show the value of empathy and understanding, amends (not just a “mea culpa” or “I’m sorry” but doing our best to right the wrongs we’ve contributed to), looking for our own culpability first, and serving others.

 I believe in a balance between rights and obligations.
 The more rights or privileges one has, the more obligated one is to help others toward those same rights and privileges.
 This balance is most needed between groups of people such as nations, where the privileged nations must assume the burden of helping less fortunate nations – and I don’t mean sending them guns, ammunition, and land mines or threatening them with Weapons of Mass Destruction – and I don’t mean proselytizing them with our own religious views.
 The strategy of lifting up others was clearly effective after World War II, when the people of the United States befriended their former enemies, Germany and Japan, and all three prospered.
 It worked well in post-Apartheid South Africa as blacks included rather than excluding or oppressing their former oppressors.
 In the United States a century ago, men finally recognized the rights and privileges of women and both thrived.